Modern YEAR FIVE

 –Robin: Year One #1 by Chuck Dixon/Scott Beatty/Javier Pulido (2000)

 Mid December.
-Robin: Year One is a great four-issue story that not only follows up on the canonical bits of Batman Chronicles: The Gauntlet, but helps further define Robin’s early days superbly.
+Robin: Year One is a great four-issue story that not only follows up on the canonical bits of Batman Chronicles: The Gauntlet, but also helps further define Robin’s early days superbly.
 Chuck Dixon originally wrote this story so that it spanned the course of many months, starting in September.
-However, due to Sliding-Time and compression, this cannot be the case.
+However, due to sliding-time and retroactive compression, this cannot be the case.
 If we ignore certain unimportant topical items in Robin: Year One, a legitimate alternate interpretation of the narrative delivers a story that spans a mere month or two, starting in mid December instead of September.
 To make everything jibe smoothly on our chronology, I’ve leaned toward the alternate version.
 Now, onto a synopsis.
 Batman and Robin take down some gun runners on the docks.
 Back home, Alfred asks Dick if he’s happy going down the tough path ahead.
 Dick responds by saying that, with Zucco dead, there isn’t much reason for him to continue, but he wants to anyway.
 (We see a single-panel flashback from Legends of the Dark Knight #100 that depicts Dick capturing Zucco, who dies of a heart attack.
 Of course, LOTDK #100, which highlights Zucco’s death, is non-canon.
 In canon, Zucco isn’t actually dead; Bruce and Alfred have been maintaining that lie for a while now.)
 The next day, Bruce drops Dick off at Bristol Middle School for his first day of public education!
-(Again, Dixon’s original narrative intention was to have this arc begin in September, but due to compression and Sliding-Time, we are definitely in mid December.
+(Again, Dixon’s original narrative intention was to have this arc begin in September, but due to retroactive compression and sliding-time, we are definitely in mid December.
 This means not only is Dick starting school midyear, but he’s also starting mere days before holiday vacation.
 I guess, Bruce wants him to meet his new classmates before the break?)
 At night, after a Wayne Manor party, our heroes learn of a sinister series of child abductions from Commissioner Gordon (incorrectly referred to as “captain”).
 The next night, with Alfred’s help, Robin follows up a lead, fights a hired thug at a warehouse, and tracks the missing girls to a Gotham Harbor yacht that coincidentally happens to be hosting a gala that Bruce is attending.
 Aboard the ship, Robin defeats the abductor, Mad Hatter, and exposes his accomplice, the corrupt president of a small Asian country called Rheelasia.

 –REFERENCE: In Robin: Year One #2 and The Batman Files—originally told in Detective Comics #351.
 Mid December.
 While on patrol, Robin tells Batman about an upcoming live action Batman TV show, about which he speaks with great disdain.
 The Cluemaster (Arthur Brown) debuts, attacking the Dynamic Duo with gas capsules and leaving a riddle clue to an upcoming heist.
 Batman and Robin soon fight Cluemaster again, who uses a series of heists (and clues) as part of an elaborate scheme to try and find out Batman and Robin’s secret IDs.
 The Dynamic Duo uses an equally elaborate scheme of their own to stop the Cluemaster, putting him behind bars in the process.